1920s

 1923

-- VLADMIR ZWORYKIN AND TELEVISION.
+- VLADIMIR ZWORYKIN AND TELEVISION.

-Vladmir Zworykin patented the television picture tube in 1923.
+Vladimir Zworykin patented the television picture tube in 1923.
 He

 also developed a cathode-ray tube receiver and built console